abhi608/shareCapital/README.md

 Now, the actual requirement is that only Y should be able to read it and hence a secure communication.
 We propose to perform application-level sandboxing to meet the requirements.
 Now when Y gets a request from X, if he wants to accept the trade, he similarly creates a locked transaction with the requested data.
 This generates a json file whose contents are used to append to the partial transaction.
 This outputs an even longer hexadecimal blob of text which is used to complete the transaction by sending it to miners for confirmation.

 There is a third type of transactions which are generic and can be done between any 2 users which involve sending some money to a user or asking some user for money.

-Instructions for Running the website:
+Instructions for Running the website on a linux based system:

 Requirements: 1.
-You need to have a linux OS with blockchain installed on it.
+You need to have a linux OS with multichain installed on it.
 You can install it easily from here: http://www.multichain.com
-2. Install nodejs too.
+2. Install nodejs.
-3. Install mysql on your system.
+3. Install mysql.
 Now, you have all the necessary things that you need to start your nodejs server To run the server, do the following:
 	1. Clone the repo.